OneeMe/fastmcp-swift/README.md

 FastMCP Swift brings the Model Context Protocol to the Swift ecosystem, supporting iOS, macOS, and visionOS platforms.
 It consists of two main packages:

-- **FastMCPSwift**: High-level wrapper around the MCP Swift SDK with HTTP streaming transport
+- **FastMCPServer**: High-level wrapper around the MCP Swift SDK with HTTP streaming transport
 - **FastMCPProtocol**: Protocol-based system for modular tool registration (framework for future expansion)

 ## Features